Brachial Plexus Birth Injuries

 the most common types of birth injuries.
 If your baby suffered a brachial

-plexus injury during birth, call a personal injury attorney from Simmons,
+plexus injury during birth, call a personal injury attorney from Morris,

 Why choose our firm?